 The 60-unit program is designed to integrate both theory and practice, grounded in Christian principles.
 Sound research skills, theoretical teaching, practical application, and clinical training are central to the curriculum.
 The faculty guides students through academic studies, clinical courses, self-assessment measures, and professional development, all of which provide a rich educational experience.
 MFT faculty members are current practitioners and they bring their professional experiences to the classroom.

 In addition to academic course requirements, students are placed in community based practicum and trainee sites where they undergo real-world training experiences with diverse clientele.
 Supervisors who have had specific training in MFT supervision and meet rigorous supervision standards supervise students.
 The MFT program at HIU accepts students from around the world and is dedicated to training students to work with diverse populations.

 The program is accredited by the Commission of Accreditation for Marriage and Family Therapy Education (COAMFTE), the national accrediting body for marriage and family therapy programs.
-It also meets the educational requirements of the Board of Behavioral Sciences (BBS) in California, including the requirements of the Business and Professions Code, Section 4980.37, .38, and .40.
+The Accreditation Standards set by COAMFTE require the program to report on student achievement.
+Click here to view the Student Achievement Criteria.
+The program also meets the educational requirements of the Board of Behavioral Sciences (BBS) in California, including the requirements of the Business and Professions Code, Section 4980.37, .38, and .40.
 Graduates may sit for their licensing examination upon completion of the necessary 3,000 supervised hours.

 This is an on-ground program completed at our Orange Education Center.
 Courses last 8 to 16 weeks and are offered in the mornings, afternoons, and evenings.
 A schedule can be developed to accommodate two to three year completion.